supabase/wrappers/docs/guides/query-pushdown.md

 ### Using Query Pushdown

-In Wrappers, the pushdown logic is integrated into each extension.
+In Wrappers, the pushdown logic is integrated into each FDW.
 You don’t need to modify your queries to benefit from this feature.
 For example, the [Stripe FDW](https://supabase.com/docs/guides/database/extensions/wrappers/stripe) automatically applies query pushdown for `id` within the `customer` object:

 ```sql
 select *